-For life stage, there were 57 estimates (from eight studies) for adults, 24 estimates for juvniles (from seven studies), and 14 for larvae (from five studies), with every study reporting on only a single life stage save for one reporting on two different species at different life stages (Quigley et al. 2017).
-There was similar lack of overlap across heritability types (70 broad-sense vs. 25 narrow-sense heritability estimates across 10 vs. 10 studies, respectively), with only one study having valid broad-sense and narrow-sense heritabilities (Carlon et al. 2011).
+For life stage, there were 63 estimates (from eight studies) for adults, 18 estimates for juveniles (from seven studies), and 14 for larvae (from five studies), with every study reporting on only a single life stage save for two reporting on two different life stages (Carlon et al. 2011; Quigley et al. 2017).
+There was similar lack of overlap across heritability types (70 broad-sense vs. 25 narrow-sense heritability estimates across 10 vs. 10 studies, respectively), with only one study having both valid broad-sense and narrow-sense heritabilities (Carlon et al. 2011).
 Across coral growth forms, there were 61 estimates of corymbose corals (from seven studies), 21 estimates for massive corals (from eight studies), nine estimates for branching/arborescent (from six studies), and three and one estimates for encrusting and columnar corals, respectively (each from a single study).
 Finally, 14/19 studies (83/95 estimates) recorded temperatures, and thus the effect of temperature manipulation on heritability could be examined for these studies.
-However, the difference between the manipulated vs. control/ambient temperatures varied substantially across each study, with all temperature manipulation differences being positive (i.e., control/ambient conditions were always less than the treatment temperatures) but positively skewed (a few experiments used temperatures that differed by 10°C between control and high temperature treatments) and zero-inflated (due to an abundance of control/ambient treatments).
-For example, 29 estimates of heritability originated from control/ambient conditions (from seven separate studies), while 54 estimates were estimated in above-ambient temperature treatments (from 10 studies).
+However, the difference between the manipulated vs. control/ambient temperatures varied substantially across each study, with all temperature manipulation differences being positive (i.e., control/ambient conditions were always less than the treatment temperatures) but positively skewed (a few experiments used temperatures that differed by 10°C between control and high temperature treatments, but most used smaller elevations of temperature).
+For example, 29 estimates of heritability originated from control/ambient conditions (from seven separate studies), while 54 estimates were obtained from above-ambient temperature treatments (from 12 studies).
 Additionally, there was limited overlap of control and heated temperature differences for some trait types, making it difficult to compare the effect of temperature for trait types such as symbiont community (two control estimates), morphology (one control estimate) and gene expression (nine temperature differences, but no control estimates).

 Fig. 1.
 Heritability estimates (N = 95) of various traits across 19 studies of reef-building corals.
 Colour indicates the specific trait type (hue) and heritability type (broad-sense H2 as lighter tint circles, narrow-sense h2 as darker shade).
 Left: Number of estimates reported in each study.
 Right: Point estimates of heritability and their associated 95% confidence/credible intervals (whiskers) on a logarithmic (ln) scale.
 Heritability estimates closer to one indicate higher heritability and thus the potential for higher rates of trait adaptation within the population.
 Dashed lines represent heritability estimates where standard errors/confidence intervals were imputed.